In this article, we have identified five ways to save money on gas. We will take a look at these resolutions one by one.

 Monitor Your Vehicle’s Health to Prevent Future Expenses

-Neglecting these factors will result in future expenses such as engine repairs, tire replacements and brake fixes.
+Neglecting these factors will result in future expenses such as engine repairs, tire replacements, and brake fixes.
 The engine oil level is a good indicator of your vehicle’s health because it keeps the moving parts lubricated so that they will not grind together and cause damage to the car.

 Tire pressure is an important factor as well because low or high levels of air can affect how well your car rides and brakes.
-Low air pressure will make it hard for you to stop your car quickly and high air pressure may cause you blow out a tire.
+Low air pressure will make it hard for you to stop your car quickly and high air pressure may cause you to blow out a tire.

 Lastly, monitoring water levels is crucial for those living in humid environments because if there is too much water, this could.
 It’s not just about tires and oil changes.